Dual Diagnosis Treatment Middletown, CT

 Rushford Center Inc Turning Point - 7.0 miles from Middletown, CT

-Rushford Center Inc Turning Point is a dual-diagnosis treatment center in Meriden, CT that provides treatment services for substance abuse and mental health disorders that include major depressive disorder as well as thought disorders.
+Rushford Center Inc Turning Point is a dual diagnosis treatment center in Meriden, Connecticut that offers treatment services for mental health and substance use disorders that include depression as well as bulimia.

 Address: 883 Paddock Avenue, Meriden, CT 06450 in New Haven County